Ellie8080/LeitnerBox-web/README.md

-Support page of the LeitnerBox appliacation
+Support page of the LeitnerBox appliacation, add detailed images.